hakobera/nvmw/README.md

 Usage
 -----

-To download and install the v0.6.0, and make npm, do this:

-    nvmw install v0.6.0

-And then in any new command prompt just use the installed version:
+    Usage:
+      nvmw help                    Show this message
+      nvmw install [version]       Download and install a [version] nvmw use [version]           Modify PATH to use [version] nvmw ls                      List installed versions

+    Example:
-    nvmw use v0.6.0
+      nvmw install v0.6.0          Install a specific version number nvmw use v0.6.0              Use the specific version

 LISENCE
 -------